quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 The implementation consists of a Go application packaged into a Docker container.
 The use of `ENTRYPOINT` configures the container to act as an executable, allowing the Librarian tool to pass commands like `generate` and `configure` as arguments directly to it.
 The application's binary then dispatches to different logic based on the command-line argument provided by Librarian.

-The `librariangen` Docker container must use a MOSS-compliant [Google-approved base image](https://cloud.google.com/software-supply-chain-security/docs/base-images#google-provided_base_images), such as `marketplace.gcr.io/google/debian12:latest`.
+The `librariangen` Docker container must use a MOSS-compliant [Google-approved base image](https://cloud.google.com/software-supply-chain-security/docs/base-images#google-provided_base_images) The preferred base image for Go is currently [`marketplace.gcr.io/google/debian12:latest`](http://marketplace.gcr.io/google/debian12:latest).
+(Debian is used for the official Go images at [https://hub.docker.com/\_/golang](https://hub.docker.com/_/golang), however these are not MOSS-compliant and Google-approved.)

 The Dockerfile is responsible for:

 * Installing specific, pinned versions of Go (`1.23.0`), `protoc` (`25.7`), and other required tools.
 The versions must be copied from current existing configuration for `bazel-bot/OwlBot` and `google-cloud-go`, such as the `_protobuf_version` setting in the `googleapis` [WORKSPACE](https://github.com/googleapis/googleapis/blob/master/WORKSPACE) file.
 * Installing the latest compatible versions of the necessary Go protoc plugins: `google.golang.org/protobuf/cmd/protoc-gen-go` and `github.com/googleapis/gapic-generator-go/cmd/protoc-gen-go_gapic`.